 - Using proactive care frameworks for people with long term conditions

-The clinical pathway for lipid management has now been updated to include bempedoic acid to primary prevention and inclisiran into the secondary prevention pathway.
-This pathway unifies multiple NICE guidance and technology appraisals into a single document to support clinical decision making on lipid management, supporting the NHS Long Term Plan’s ambitions for cardiovascular disease prevention and to improve patient outcomes.
+The clinical pathway for lipid management was updated in December 2021 to include bempedoic acid to primary prevention and inclisiran into the secondary prevention pathway.
+This pathway unifies multiple NICE guidance and technology appraisals into a single document to support clinical decision making on lipid management.

 Child-parent screening for FH